kmillikin/Advent-Of-Code/2024/README.md

 should cause the state machine to enable or disable multiplication of values and accumulating them into the sum.

+A tricky thing about testing this was that the description used a different test string for part two.
+This isn't usual.

 I added a boolean flag whether multiplication was enabled, initially enabled.
 Then I actually built a second finite state machine for when it was disabled --- it only has to look for `do()`, not `mul` and numbers.
 And I added states to